maddisondesigns/Quark/readme.txt

 Templates

 Quark includes a set of your most common theme templates, including templates for Full-Width pages, Left Sidebar, Right Sidebar (default), Front-Page, Tag, Categories, Authors, Search, Posts Archive and 404.

+If you're using one of the many page builder plugins that are available, such as Visual Composer, Beaver Builder, Divi Builder or the SiteOrigin Page Builder, try using the Page Builder Full-Width Template or the Page Builder Boxed Template.
+The Page Builder Full-Width Template is a true full browser width template while the Page Builder Boxed Template contains your content in a boxed layout.
+Depending which Page Builder plugin that you're using, you may find that one template provides a better layout than the other.

 Post Formats